 Some more choices for developers:

 Moreover, you can check out our related articles on the best Linux distro for developers here!

 7. Most Beautiful Linux Distro: elementary OS

 The most beautiful Linux distro isn’t a criterion that can judge an operating system’s capabilities in the true sense, but it plays a major role in choosing a new distro.
 Thanks to the flexibility offered by the Linux ecosystem, developers can create new and appealing distros.
 Ubuntu-based elementary OS is the most beautiful Linux distro in my opinion and experience, known for its unparalleled performance.

 This fast and open source replacement for Windows and macOS borrows some design elements from macOS.
 Shipping without many defaults Ubuntu applications, elementary OS delivers a lightweight experience as well.
 With its Pantheon desktop environment built using Vala, GTK+, and Granite libraries, elementary OS is deeply integrated with its applications like Plank, Epiphany, and Scratch.
 Overall, it can be used by experienced and beginners alike to carry out daily computing tasks.

 - macOS-like appearance

-- Lesser applications, slick interface
+- Lesser bloat, slick interface

-Visit elementary OS website for download.
+Visit the elementary OS website for download.